jguadagno/jguadagno.github.io/_posts/2008-07-28-creating-a-new-sitefinity-generic-content-module.md

 So you can interface with the Discounts Module, you will now need to create the template files by following these steps:

 1. Open the Windows Explorer (or within Visual Studio).
-2. Navigate to your website’s root directory.
+2. Navigate to your website's root directory.
 3. Go to `~/Sitefinity/Admin/ControlTemplates` folder.
 4. Select the `Generic_Content` folder and paste it into the `~/Sitefinity/Admin/ControlTemplates` directory.
 5. Rename that folder to `<ModuleName>`.
 In my example, I renamed it to Discounts.